BenjaminAnding/ENGL365PROJ4/_classPages/CMPS310.markdown

 # Prereq:
 CMPS 260 or equivalent or permission of the instructor.

 # Description:
+Technology and Humanity, Social and Political impacts of computers.
+Privacy and Information: wire tapping and encryption, internet security, communication in cyberspace, censorship.
+Protecting software and their intellectual property: patent, cyberspace copyright.
+Computer crimes: software privacy, hacking, information theft, digital forgery, internet crimes.

+# Summary:
 An ethics course.
 This class teaches about the ethical concerns computer scientists have to consider in the professional world, and the impact of various technologies on society.

 # Difficulty:  2/10